Odette t-shirt | Women

 • Composition : 92% recycled PET (from the recycling of mineral water bottles and agri-food packaging) 8% EA (elastane).

-• Design : styling: Caroline; modeling: Sébastien; artistic direction: Gaëlle.
+• Design : styling: Caroline; pattern making: Sébastien; art direction: Gaëlle.

-• Graphics : Original historical creation by Karel Matejovsky, 1972.
+• Graphic design : original historical creation by Karel Matejovsky, 1972.

-• Cut : vintage straight cut, short sleeves, round neck, embroidered badge on left sleeve.
+• Cut : vintage straight cut, short sleeves, round neck, embroidered patch on left sleeve.

-• Care instructions : wash inside out at 30° delicate cycle, do not tumble dry, iron inside out at low temperature, wash dark colours separately.
+• Care instructions : Wash inside out at 30° delicate, do not tumble dry, iron inside out at low temperature, wash dark colors separately.

 Product traceability

-• Styling, modeling and graphic design carried out in Annecy and Chambéry.
+• Styling, pattern making and graphic design done in Annecy and Chambéry.

-• Fabric : recycled mesh knitted and dyed in Isère (France).
+• Fabric : recycled knit fabric knitted and dyed in Isère (France).

-• Manufacturing : in the Porto region of Portugal, in a workshop selected for its know-how and ethics.
+• Manufacturing : in the Porto region of Portugal, in a workshop selected for its expertise and ethics.

-* Odette Roig: generosity and endurance in the service of Spiridon
+* Odette Roig: generosity and endurance in service of Spiridon

-Odette was just twenty years old when Spiridon was founded, when she wrote to the editor-in-chief to express her passion for long-distance running, long ignored or even despised in high places.
-She had just participated in a 100 km event in Germany, where she met René Espinet, one of the pioneers of this distance, who told her about Spiridon, a “different” magazine.
-Odette wasted no time in offering her services to the magazine, where she would work for years in the subscription department.
-She would also contribute photographs, because she knew how best to appreciate and then admire the human aspect of the long-term effort.
+Odette was just twenty years old when Spiridon was founded, and she wrote to the editor-in-chief to express her passion for long-distance running, a sport long ignored or even scorned by those in power.
+She had just participated in a 100km race in Germany, where she met René Espinet, one of the pioneers of this distance, who told her about Spiridon, a magazine with a difference.
+Odette quickly offered her services to the magazine, where she worked for years in the subscription department.
+She also contributed her photography, as she had a remarkable ability to capture and then convey the human aspect of endurance sports.

 Size guide